rohit-kasture/BookMyTrain/README.md

 Instructions -

-1 - Start Eureka Microservice first.
+1 - Start Eureka-Server Microservice first.

 2 - Start ActiveMq server using command from the bin folder in the ActiveMq folder. > activemq start